ilios/iliosproject.org/acr.md

 ## Table 2: Success Criteria, Level AA

 **Notes:**
+Ilios is designed and tested against the WCAG 2.1 AA standard, this table includes criteria from the 2.2 version of this standard.
+Progress is ongoing to align with these new benchmarks, but not currently supported.

 | Criteria                                                                                                                             | Conformance Level  | Remarks and Explanations |
 | ------------------------------------------------------------------------------------------------------------------------------------ | ------------------ | ------------------------ |